<img height="1" width="1" style="display:none" src="https://pool.admedo.com/pixel?id=152384&amp;t=img">

 The story

-Two months into my first management role I was feeling frustrated.
-My team wasn’t following the new close-down process, and I just couldn’t understand why they weren’t interested in doing it right.
+Two months into his first management role Paul was feeling frustrated.
+His team wasn’t following the new close-down process, and he just couldn’t understand why they weren’t interested in doing it right.

-I stormed into my manager’s office and asked, “How can I get them to follow the close-down process?”
+He stormed into his manager’s office and asked, “How can I get them to follow the close-down process?”

 “Paul, it’s no use talking to me.
 You might want to find out if it’s clear what you expect them to do.
 Be straight with them and be decent.
 Sometimes people are busy and genuinely just don’t know.
 They’re good – but I don’t think any of them are mind-readers.”